KushGabani/pixelcrate/README.md

 ## Installation

-Download the latest release for your platform from the [releases](https://github.com/gustavscirulis/snapgrid/releases) page.
+Download the latest release for your platform from the [releases](https://github.com/gustavscirulis/pixelcrate/releases) page.

 ### macOS Users
-- If you have an Intel Mac (2020 or earlier), download `SnapGrid.dmg`
+- If you have an Intel Mac (2020 or earlier), download `PixelCrate.dmg`
-- If you have an Apple Silicon Mac (M1/M2/M3), download `SnapGrid-arm64.dmg`
+- If you have an Apple Silicon Mac (M1/M2/M3), download `PixelCrate-arm64.dmg`
 - Not sure?
 Click Apple menu () > About This Mac.
 Under "Chip" or "Processor", you'll see which type you have

 ## Requirements